vincentklaiber/dotfiles/README.md

     ```

 1. Disable load remote content in messages in mail application.

-1. Disable "Shake mouse pointer to locate" in accessibility settings.

 1. Disable "Allow Handoff between this Mac and your iCloud devices" and set "Recent items" to "None" in general settings.